-Keyword research is the process of finding the best and most relevant keywords to include in your content.
+Keyword Research is the process of finding the best and most relevant keywords to include in your content that may search your target audience.
 Making the right keyword plan with proper keyword research and placement is vital for improving the searchability of your content for the right audience.

 Why to do keyword research?

-keyword research helps to optimize your content according to search engines. it is one of the most important SEO tasks and a great way to reach more people with your content.
+Keyword Research helps to optimize your content according to search engines such as Google, Bing, etc. it is one of the most important SEO tasks and a great way to reach more people with your content.